JordanMartinez/purescript-cookbook/recipes/WindowProperties/README.md

 # WindowProperties

-This recipe shows how to get and modify various properties in the browser's `window` object.
+This recipe shows how to get and print various properties in the browser's `window` object.

 ## Expected Behavior:

-### Node.js

-Prints "Hello world!" to console.

 ### Browser

-Prints "Hello world!" to console when the page is loaded.
+Prints a window's height/width/scroll values and opens a modal window.

 Make sure to open the console with dev tools first, then reload/refresh the page.